If you're interested in volunteering with Fighting Words NI, please read the information below and complete our

 Where do Fighting Words workshops take place?

 We are currently offering online and in-person workshops.
-Our in-person schools workshops take place, primarily, in our bespoke creative writing space in the Skainos Centre on the Newtownards Rd in east Belfast, whereas our community workshops can take place in venues across Northern Ireland.
+Our in-person schools workshops take place, primarily, in our bespoke creative writing space in Connswater Shopping Centre on Bloomfield Avenue in east Belfast, whereas our community workshops can take place in venues across Northern Ireland.